JasonGrace2282/director5/docs/source/contributing/developing/extensions.md

 This package comes with a LOT of useful features: check out [their docs](https://django-extensions.readthedocs.io/en/latest/).

-### Better Error Page

-When using `manage.py runserver_plus` (the default in the docker container), the error page is swapped out to use Werkzeug.
-This gives us a [lot more](https://django-extensions.readthedocs.io/en/latest/runserver_plus.html#usage) debugging possibilities.
-For example, we can view the source code that raised an error, and even run an interactive debugging console!

 ### Better shell

 `django-extensions` has a replacement for `manage.py shell`: `manage.py shell_plus`!